-If you believe your hair is not growing because it’s taking forever to grow long, this simple 4 stages of hair growth just proofed that your hair is constantly growing.
+If you believe your hair is not growing because it’s taking forever to grow long, these simple 4 stages of hair growth just proved that your hair is constantly growing.

 If you’re not going bald, it means your hair is growing